Graduate Application Procedure

 - The required application fee.

 - A Statement of Interest and Goals.
 This is included in the on-line application form.
-The Graduate Studies Committee places considerable importance on the thoughtfulness of your remarks – in particular, we are interested in learning about (1) your specific interests within geography and why they are important and interesting to you, (2) what you envision as your educational and career objectives and how a degree from KU Geography helps to meet those objectives, and (3) which of our faculty members you think would be an appropriate graduate advisor and mentor.
+The Graduate Studies Committee places considerable importance on the thoughtfulness of your remarks – in particular, we are interested in learning about (1) your specific interests within geography or atmospheric science and why they are important and interesting to you, (2) what you envision as your educational and career objectives and how a degree from KU Geography & Atmospheric Science helps to meet those objectives, and (3) which of our faculty members you think would be an appropriate graduate advisor and mentor.

 - Three confidential letters of recommendation sent by referees who are familiar with your academic and/or professional activities and who can address your likelihood of success in graduate school.
 If possible, we prefer letters from professors, but applicants returning to school after a lengthy absence may substitute letters from supervisors.
 Note that it is the responsibility of the applicant to request and to confirm that the required letters have been sent by the deadline.
 When using the on-line reference form to list references, you must include valid e-mail addresses.
 Once you have completed and submitted your application, your references will be contacted directly via email with directions for submitting their letters of recommendation.